Logmanager documentation

 It is recommended to follow these steps when requesting a new server certificate to increase the security of the certificates.

-• Create a new CSR request
+• Create a new CSR request,

-• Use the public part to create a certificate at a certification authority
+• Use the public part to create a certificate at a certification authority,

-Enter following data into the prepared form:
+Enter the following data into the prepared form:

-• Type: choose Request
+• Type: choose Request.

-• Password: optional
+• Password: optional.

-• Confirm password: password confirmation
+• Confirm password: password confirmation.

 Creating a new CSR request